Goodtimenl/Goodtimenl/README.md

 I'm GreG I come from France and right now I will change my professional life...🚧 I'm currently Student @ Wilde Code School - Remote learning 5 months.

-Hope to enjoy with you and share alot 🚀
+Hope to enjoy with you and share a lot 🚀

 see u 🖖🏼